yaohaizhou/yaohaizhou/README.md

 #### 🌱 Things I am currently working on:
 - 🔭 Work at [Alibaba](https://www.alibaba.com/) 🏢 [花名：“荷艾”] as a software engineer 👨‍💻
-- 🎯 Work as an intern in RealChar.ai.
-Hands-on projects are [RealChar](https://realchar.ai/) and [ReByte](https://rebyte.ai/) 🔥🔥🔥
-- 📝 Build a ChatGPT-based paper summary web application [ZipPaper](https://zippaper.org/) 🚀

 #### :muscle: Things I am challenging myself with:
 - ⏰ Waking up earlier to make good use of the day